ipld/go-fixtureplate/README.md

 * `--car` specifies the path to a CAR file to inspect.
 * `--query` specifies an [IPFS Trustless Gateway](https://specs.ipfs.tech/http-gateways/trustless-gateway/) style query to execute. e.g. `/ipfs/<cid>/<path>?dag-scope=<scope>&entity-bytes=<byte range>`.
 See [the specification](https://specs.ipfs.tech/http-gateways/trustless-gateway/) for full details.
 Note though that the query here also includes some elements not normally provided on the query string, such as the `dups=y|n` which is normally in the `Accept` header.
+* `--root` specifies a root CID to use, overriding the root CID in the CAR file _or_ the `--query`.
+If not specified, the root CID in the CAR file or `--query` will be used.
+This may be useful for cases where you are dealing with a CAR without roots, or you want to start from a sub-DAG in the CAR.
 * `--path` (default: `/`) specifies a path through the DAG to follow.
 If not specified, an implicit path of `/` will be used, which will traverse and explain the entire DAG.
 This would be equivalent to `--query=/ipfs/<cid>?dag-scope=all`.
 * `--scope` (or `--dag-scope`, default: `all`) specifies the scope of the traversal at the terminus of the PATH.
 See the [IPFS Trustless Gateway](https://specs.ipfs.tech/http-gateways/trustless-gateway/) specification for full details.
 If not specified, the default scope is `all`.
 Options include `block`, to halt at the block, and `entity` to halt at the block _or_ sharded entity (directory or file) at the terminus of the path.
 * `--bytes` (or `--entity-bytes`) specifies the byte range of the entity to return.
 See the [IPFS Trustless Gateway](https://specs.ipfs.tech/http-gateways/trustless-gateway/) specification for full details.
 If not specified, the default is to return the entire entity.
 Supplying a byte range will implicitly set the scope to `entity`.